moja-global/mentorship/google-season-of-docs/README.md

 ## Moja global & Google Season of Docs

 Students can indicate their interest in working with moja global by just sending an email to [info@moja.global](mailto:info@moja.global).
-Please join our join our [Slack community](https://join.slack.com/t/mojaglobal/shared_invite/zt-o6ta1ug0-rVLjAo460~d7JbZ~HpFFtw) and the **#documentation** channel it you wish to participate voluntarily.
+Please join our join our [Slack community](https://join.slack.com/t/mojaglobal/shared_invite/zt-o6ta1ug0-rVLjAo460~d7JbZ~HpFFtw) and the **#documentation** channel if you wish to participate voluntarily.
 We need all the help we can get!

 ## Past GSoD projects